akamaotto/media-contacts/README.md

 - **Prisma Adapter**: Store sessions and user data in PostgreSQL
 - **Role-Based Access**: Admin and regular user roles
 - **Protected Routes**: Middleware for route protection
+- **User Avatar Dropdown**: Access to profile, admin features, and logout
+- **Private Registration**: Only admins can create new users
+- **Profile Management**: Users can update their own information

+## Deployment

+This application is designed to be deployed to any modern hosting platform that supports Next.js applications.
+Here are the recommended deployment options:

+### Vercel (Recommended)

+1. Connect your GitHub repository to Vercel
+2. Set up the following environment variables in the Vercel dashboard:
+   - `DATABASE_URL` (Neon PostgreSQL connection string)
+   - `NEXTAUTH_URL` (Your production domain)
+   - `NEXTAUTH_SECRET` (A secure random string)
+3. Deploy the application

+### Other Hosting Platforms

+For other hosting platforms like Netlify, Railway, or a custom server:

+1. Build the application: `npm run build`
+2. Set the required environment variables
+3. Start the production server: `npm run start`

+### Database Considerations

+Before deploying to production:

+1. Ensure your Neon database is set up and configured
+2. Run migrations on the production database: `npm run db:migrate:prod`
+3. Create an admin user: `npm run db:admin:prod`

 ## Contributing